JulianHBuecher/ev-server/README.md

   For further parameters, check the [`config`](./test/config.js) content.
 It is also possible to use environment variables as defined in the [`config`](./test/config.js) file
 * Start a server containing the configured admin user in the database
-* If you have not done it yet, run the command `npm run test:createContext`
+* If you have not done it yet, run the command `ppnpm test:createContext`
-* Run the command `npm run test`
+* Run the command `ppnpm test`

 ### Docker Mode
 Depending on the need it is possible to start different docker containers.